gonchar/VisionProVacuumDemo/README.md

 I wish I had this opensource example before.
 Happy to share it with community.

-This project is part of [DevNotes bundle I sell on gumroad](https://sgonchar.gumroad.com/l/realitykit-visionos). if you are interesting in building native epxeriences for Apple Vision Pro using RealityKit I highly recommend this, it will save you countless of hours in debugging.
+This project is part of [DevNotes bundle I sell on gumroad](https://sgonchar.gumroad.com/l/realitykit-visionos). if you are interesting in building native epxeriences for Apple Vision Pro using RealityKit I highly recommend this, it will save you countless of hours.
+I've gathered all my experience, tips and tricks there.

 You can see and buy [DevNotes here](https://sgonchar.gumroad.com/l/realitykit-visionos)